-With all the formers on the jigging rod the four longerons were slipped in place in the corner slots, then the spacers cut to length and cemented in.
+With all the formers on the jigging rod the four longerons were slipped in place in the corner slots, then the spacers cut the respective longerons are held in to length and cemented in.
 When complete, the card formers were again split by peeling off the cellulose tape, the halves shaken out of the frame and the bare jigging rod removed.
 The front false former, incidentally, was permanently mounted on the jigging rod at the required angle of down- and side-thrust so that the nose former cemented onto the finished frame at the correct setting.
 This method, of all those we have heard of, is still the most satisfactory for building a rectangular section fuselage with diagonal longerons.
-All the other methods are suitable only for truc square sections.
+All the other methods are suitable only for true square sections.